The Banking Regulation Review: United Kingdom

 iv Regulatory capital and liquidity

-CRD IV imposes capital requirements by reference to a bank's 'total risk exposure amount', which weights the accounting value of a bank's assets and credit exposures according to their potential to suffer loss.
-The minimum capital requirements (referred to as Pillar 1) currently applicable to UK banks under CRD IV can be summarised as follows:
+The UK CRR imposes capital requirements by reference to a bank's 'total risk exposure amount', which weights the accounting value of a bank's assets and credit exposures according to their potential to suffer loss.
+The minimum capital requirements (referred to as Pillar 1) currently applicable to UK banks under the UK CRR can be summarised as follows:

 - base regulatory capital of at least 8 per cent of the total risk exposure amount;